eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 about each Relying Party, allowing the system to verify the legitimacy of the issuer and ensure compliance with regulatory requirements.

-In the context of the Regulation, the term Relying Party encompasses both Attestation Providers and entities that provide services relying on attestations, ensuring a broad and consistent approach to trust and verification within the EUDI Wallet ecosystem.
+In the context of the [European Digital Identity Regulation] Regulation, the term Relying Party encompasses both Attestation Providers and entities that provide services relying on attestations, ensuring a broad and consistent approach to trust and verification within the EUDI Wallet ecosystem.